 At just 12mm thick, the double glazed units will be virtually undetectable on the eye.
 They look like single glazed sash windows, from inside and out.
 The double glazed units will be puttied on the outside to give a traditional finish and in-keeping with the properties in the area.

 The rate of heat loss can be measured by it's U-value: the lower the U-value, the better it is at preventing heat loss.
 The average single glazed window has a U-value of around 5.6.
 Slimline double glazed units range between 2.2 U-value and 1.5 U-value, up to almost three quarters less, keeping your property warm during the winter and reducing your energy bills at the same time.

 Generally speaking yes but if you live in a listed building you will need to contact your local conservation officer to find out.
 Period frames are suitable and, where necessary, will be expertly restored by our experienced team, as part of the installation process.
 If not, they can be rebuilt to precisely match the originals.

 To save time at Barnsbury Joinery we have implemented an online quote request system.
-Once we receive your request we will endeavor to contact you within 48 hours.
-If you require assistance or would like to discuss your requirements, please do not hesitate to contact us directly on 0207-1646305 and we will be happy to help you.
+Once we receive your request we will endeavour to contact you within 48 hours.
+If you require emergency assistance or would like to discuss your requirements, please do not hesitate to contact us directly on 0207-1646305.

-At Barnsbury Joinery Co we service all of London and Hertfordshire.
+At Barnsbury Joinery we service all of London and surrounding areas.
 Including Islington, Hackney, Hampstead, Primrose Hill, Camden, Stoke Newington, Clapham, Angel, Canonbury, De Beauvoir Town and Clerkenwell.
 Please call us now to find out if we work in your local area.